 As a side note, the beer that was poured all those years ago and that has been continually served at every Oktoberfest in Munich since will now be served at the Big Bear Lake Oktoberfest.
 The very same beer flowing from the taps in Munich, Germany will be the very same beer flowing from our taps in humble Big Bear Lake.
 And like the beer, our Burgermeister just happens to be a true German original as well.
 You do the math.
 Now, about those chicken hats.

 Oktoberfest Comes to Big Bear Lake (Part 2)

 The year was 1969 when two hopeful and devoted German immigrant parents made their way from New York City to California with all of their meager possessions, their two small children and their long held dreams locked safely inside their hearts.
-They spent every penny they had ever saved to purchase the then Wawona Lodge (now the Bavarian Lodge) and do their best to make a go of it.
+They spent every penny they had ever saved to purchase the then Wawona Lodge (now the Wolf Creek Lodge) and do their best to make a go of it.
 It was, after all the American dream.

 After Hans and Erika Bandows had completed their first winter and summer season as the new owners of the lodge, with winter being one of the fiercest Big Bear has ever seen, they decided it was time to celebrate and they knew just what kind of celebration to have.
 As a way of saying thank you to all of their new clients and the new friends who had welcomed them to Big Bear Lake, they decided to hold an Oktoberfest just like the one they had attended so often in Munich.

 For many days beforehand and with the help of their two daughters, Janet and Monica, the Bandows cooked, cleaned, decorated and cooked some more.
 Erika in the kitchen preparing authentic German food.
 The smells of sauerkraut and rouladen filling the lodge and making everyone’s mouths water.
 Hans, with sweat on his brow preparing the dance floor, hoisting kegs of beer and rounding-up the band.